-National Fundholders will have responsibility for delivering all of the outreach services in all states / territories or for a particular health priority.
+A National Fundholder will have responsibility for delivering all of the outreach services in all States and the Northern Territory or for a particular health priority.

-Both National Fundholders and Jurisdictional fundholders are required to work with the State and Territory Advisory Fora when planning and considering services for approval.
+Both National Fundholders and Jurisdictional Fundholders are required to work with the State and Territory Advisory Fora when planning and considering services for approval.